You will find the answers to many of your questions in the International Student Handbook and also in the menu below:

 You will be pleased to know that Cardiff is home to many different cultures and religions.

-We will be happy to introduce you to local religious groups such as the Christian Union, the local Islamic Community, the Sikh or Hindu communities and others.
+We will be happy to introduce you to local religious groups such as the Christian Union, the Islamic Society, the Hindu Society and others.
 There is a large variety of places to worship in Cardiff no matter what faith you follow.
-We also have a Spiritual Advisor at Cardiff Met named Paul Fitzpatrick who will be very pleased to answer any questions you may have in this area.
-He will be happy to offer care and advice to students of all faiths and to those of none.
-Paul is in contact with all of the city’s major faith leaders and will be happy to help you find a suitable place of worship to meet your needs.
+We also have a Chaplain who is our advisor at Cardiff Met named Ameira Bahadur-Kutkut who will be very pleased to answer any questions you may have in this area.
+She will be happy to offer care and advice to students of all faiths and to those of none.
+Ameria is in contact with all of the city’s major faith leaders and will be happy to help you find a suitable place of worship to meet your needs.

 Are there any prayer facilities on campus that I could use?